Syed-Affan-Hussain/qubit-control-grape/README.md

-# qubit-control-grape
+# Numerical Implementation of GRAPE Algorithm for Optimal Quantum State Transfer in a Single Qubit System
-Python implementation of the GRAPE algorithm for high-fidelity single-qubit state control, including Hamiltonian construction, pulse optimization, Bloch sphere visualization, and fidelity tracking.
+In this project, I implemented the GRAPE (Gradient Ascent Pulse Engineering) algorithm to optimize quantum control pulses for a single qubit system.
+My objective was to find time-dependent control fields that drive a qubit from a known initial state to a desired target state with high fidelity.